platanus-hack/platanus-hack-25-team-40/supabase/functions/generate_suggestions/README.md

 ## Overview

-The function is triggered automatically via Supabase Database Webhooks when:
+The function is triggered in two ways:
-- A new health record is inserted
+1. **Manually from the frontend** - After health records are created (single or batch uploads)
-- A patient profile is updated
+2. **Automatically via database webhook** - When a patient profile is updated

+This approach prevents the "thundering herd" problem during batch uploads (e.g., uploading 5 files would trigger 5 AI calls instead of 1).

 It collects comprehensive health data (user profile, all records, family members' profiles and records) and sends it to Claude AI for analysis.